jahnavi-MN496/DreamStays/README.md

 # DreamStays

-A full-stack Airbnb-like web application for listing, searching, and wishlisting rental properties.
+DreamStays is a modern web application for discovering, listing, searching, and wishlisting unique rental properties.

 ---

-## 🚀 Features
+##  Features
 - User authentication (signup, login, logout)
-- Add, edit, and delete property listings
+- Add, edit, and delete your own property listings
 - Search and filter listings by location, price, and number of guests
 - Wishlist: add/remove listings to your personal wishlist
 - View your wishlist from the navbar